 Who can say no to pink bath bombs?
 We sure can’t!
 This recipe is a great excuse for some relaxation time.

-3. Lush-like Halloween Bath Bombs from Hello Glow
+3. Lush Turmeric Latte Halloween Bath Bombs from Hello Glow

 4. DIY Bath Bombs with Epsom Salt from The Makeup Dummy

-Color epsom salts to customize your bath bombs however you like!
-They’re perfect for gift giving or to keep for yourself.
+Learn how to color the Epsom salt to customize your bath bombs however you like.
+We love that the recipe makes one giant Lush-sized bath bomb!
+They’re perfect for gift giving—or just to keep for yourself.

 5. Big Blue Bath Bomb from Savvy Naturalista

 Make your bathtub look like a beautiful ocean with a big Lush-like bath bomb.
-The seaweed in it will make you feel like a mermaid!
+The recipe includes fine and granulated sea salt and seaweed to make you feel like a mermaid!